-Korean corn cheese is a popular cheesy, sweet and savoury snack typically enjoyed with drinks.
-I tinkered around a bit and combined it with the flavours of Elote (Mexican Grilled Corn) for a more flavourful way to enjoy corn this summer.
+Korean corn cheese is a popular cheesy, sweet and savory snack typically enjoyed with drinks.
+I tinkered around a bit and combined it with the flavours of Elote (Mexican Grilled Corn) for a more flavorful way to enjoy corn this summer.

 When I lived in the city, I grew up on canned corn and I thought it was the most fantastic vegetable ever made – partially because it was super sweet but mostly because it was swimming in an sugary sweet syrup which I used to love drowning my rice in.

 As I grew into my teenage years, I was a bit more curious about food and I ventured onto corn on the cob from the supermarket and I was hugely disappointed, it wasn’t sweet like the canned corn and definitely not as flavorful so it was back to canned corn for me.

 My adventures in corn didn’t end there.
 My dad took us out of town a lot on the weekends and I started to notice people selling corn on the side of the road in their trucks.
 Before that, I had the notion that food just magically appeared via food fairies in supermarkets to be bought and had no idea that farmers existed – boy was that an eye opener for me.
 Mom and dad bought some corn from the farmer and served it for dinner that night, and holy moly bejebus that was the best corn I have ever tasted – this stuff was sweeter than candy.
 I never turned back to canned corn since.

 Now that I live closer the the farms, I do like to buy my corn locally at the farms and it’s something that I almost always have in the summer time so I like to get creative with it and have it many different ways.